Lina Chabane

-Lina Chabane (لينا شعبان; born 14 April 1997) is a footballer who plays as a midfielder for Division 1 Féminine club FC Fleury 91 and the Algeria national team.
+Lina Chabane (لينا شعبان; born 14 April 1997) is a footballer who plays as a midfielder for Division 1 Féminine club FC Fleury 91.
+Born in France and a two-time international for Morocco, she plays for the Algeria national team.

-Born in France, Chabane represented both Morocco and Algeria internationally.

 Club career

 Chabane is a Le Mans FC product.
 She has played for FC Tremblay En France, Stade Brestois 29, RC Saint-Denis, Montauban FC and Fleury in France.

 International career

 Algeria

 In 2016, Chabane was called up for the first time to the Algeria national team on the occasion of a preparation course for the CAN qualifiers.

 Morocco

 Chabane made her senior debut for Morocco on 10 June 2021 as a substitution in a 3–0 friendly home win over Mali.
 Her first match as a starter player was four days later against the same opponent.

+Personal life

+Chabane's younger brother, Amine Chabane, is also a professional footballer and youth international for both Algeria and Morocco.